1delta-DAO/fuel-contracts/README.md

 - The beacon provides the implementation for the proxies as a read function.
 - The beacon is owned and managed.
 - Proxy accounts need to be deployed separately and are activated by registering it with a SRC12 style contract factory.
-- Accounts implement a `compose` function, an explicit back function allows to loop lending positions correctly.
+- Accounts implement a `compose` function, an explicit batch function that allows to loop lending positions correctly.
 - The factory istlef unlocks the `compose` function of an account for an `owner` by registering the `owner` for a account proxy contract
 - On registering an account, a user can also directly execute an operation.